Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 1 – Introduction.md

 2. **Qualitative analysis** – defining the characteristics, mechanisms, and preventive measures of CCR based on Basel regulations and prior research;
 3. **Empirical analysis** – applying the KMV framework to market data, deriving model parameters, and evaluating empirical results to provide policy-relevant conclusions.

-## Summary of Chapter 1

-This chapter reviewed the research background, theoretical and practical significance, and methodological design of the study.
-It emphasised the increasing importance of counterparty credit-risk management in modern financial systems and introduced the KMV model as a quantitative tool to assess default probability and exposure.
-The next chapter presents the theoretical foundation underlying credit-risk management and the KMV modelling framework.